 - 0.4% special tax

-The cost of living in Atlanta is nearly 20% higher than Georgia’s average COL. It is 5% higher than the national average, making the cost of living more expensive than in most areas of Georgia and the United States.
+The cost of living in Atlanta is nearly 9% higher than Georgia’s average COL. It is 2% lower than the national average, making the cost of living more affordable than in most areas in the United States.